 Determined to rise above his modest roots in India, Daas earned his bachelor’s degree in architecture at Jawaharlal Nehru Technological University, India, with an A.P.
 Riding Club Gold Medal in 1990.
 That same fortitude led him to immigrate to the United States, earning a master’s of architecture in urban design from Kansas State University, and an executive doctoral degree in higher education management from the University of Pennsylvania.

 Prior to joining Ball State, Daas served as the Associate Dean for Academic Affairs and Research of the College of Architecture at the University of Texas at San Antonio, and as a Visiting Assistant Professor at Kansas State University.
 He also worked with professional firms in Chicago and Kansas City (Gould Evans Goodman Associates).
+At the University of Texas at San Antonio, he helped grow the college enrollment by 285% in three years while simultaneously increasing selectivity from open admissions to 60%.
+Faculty research productivity grew by 800%.

 Daas publishes widely in scholarly and popular forums and has delivered keynote speeches at conferences across the world.
 In addition to over 80 refereed scholarly or design works, he is the author of the forthcoming book Leading with Aesthetics: The Transformational Leadership of President Charles M. Vest at M.I.T. (from Lexington Books) that presents a new and entrepreneurial approach to higher education leadership informed by frameworks from design, management, philosophy, political science, and psychodynamics.